jbush001/NyuziProcessor/tests/cosimulation/README.md

 # How it works
 ## Checking

-The test program runs the verilog simulator with the +regtrace flag, which causes it to print text descriptions of register writebacks and memory stores to stdout.
+The test program runs the verilog simulator with the +trace flag, which causes it to print text descriptions of register writebacks and memory stores to stdout.
 Each line includes the program counter and thread ID of the instruction, and register/address information specific to the instruction.